Connecticut Mortgage Lender Surety Bonds

 The State of Connecticut Department of Banking uses the National Mortgage Licensing System (NMLS) to license mortgage lenders, mortgage correspondent lenders, mortgage brokers and mortgage servicers.

-7. Obtain a minimum $100,000 surety bond.
-The bond covers the main office.
+- A minimum $100,000 surety bond is a license requirement.
+The surety bond covers the main office.
 An addendum is required for additional branch offices.
 The name of the principal (applicant) must match exactly as the full legal name of the applicant.

-Premium for a Connecticut Mortgage Lender Bond is dependent on credit.
+The premium that you pay a Connecticut Mortgage Lender Surety Bond is dependent on credit.

 Connecticut does not limit the number of dba’s used.